Chinnu1103/Vehicle-Detector/README.md

 # Vehicle-Detector
-## Computes the number of wheels present in a vehicle by identifying it using a simple primitive CNN coded in tensorflow.
+## Computes the number of wheels present in a vehicle by identifying it using a simple primitive CNN with the help of tensorflow.

 **USAGE :**